 In addition, programmes provide services to members, such as capacity building, legal, policy, regulatory and technical advice, providing platforms to foster cooperation among and exchanges between members and partners on relevant issues and raising awareness among members on key issues and trends.
 The products and services developed by programmes can be for use by members on a national, sub regional, regional or global basis.

-Programmes can be implemented in partnership with other organizations, including Sector Members, Academia, non-governmental organizations, other United Nations agencies and networks to leverage the impact of the products and services developed under the programme.
+Programmes should, where possible, be implemented in partnership with other organizations and stakeholders, including Sector Members, Academia, non-governmental organizations, other United Nations agencies and networks to leverage the impact of the products and services developed under the programme.

 3.2 Regional initiatives and other projects